 Encoding is used in authentication because we don't want our data to be transmitted directly over the network.
 There are numerous reasons for that.
 Network scanners can read your Request and retrieve the Username and Password sent without encoding.
 Also, bits and bytes transmitted directly can be considered as inbuilt command bits by the modem or other equipment in the network chain.
 For example, if there is an inbuilt command of 0101101010 which means reset to the modem then while transmitting we have may want to get a data sequence of 001101010010110101011020.
 Here the modem might interpret it as a reset command and will reset itself.
 In order to avoid such problems, it is beneficial to encode the data.

 We use base64 particularly because it transmits the data into a textual form and sends it in an easier form such as HTML form data.
 We use Base64 particularly because we can rely on the same 64 characters in any encoding language that we use.
 Although we can use higher base encoding methods also but they are very hard to convert and transmit which wastes time unnecessarily.

 Coming back to the original problem of sending a Base64 encoded string in Authorization header.
 We have two ways in front of us for creating a Base64 encoded string:

 - Through third party website

 - Through Postman

 We will see both of the options one by one.
-For now, follow the steps for accessing the api by decoding from third party website.
+For now, follow the steps for accessing the API by decoding from a third-party website.

 Note: There are thousands of websites available for the same purpose.
 You can use anyone just make sure you encode to the same value as us.
 Also, we are using Microsoft Edge as the browser, though it should not make any difference.